--(S/NOFORN/WNINTEL) In mid-1977, Alvarez was identified as the Pariswith "Federico Chavez," also identified in mid-19/7 as the Parisbased JCR European chief and the husband of Ana Maria Guevara. vidual(s) identified as Alvarez and/or Chavez has/have maintained close contact with the Cubans.
+-(S/NOFORN/WNINTEL) In mid-1977, Alvarez was identified as the Parisbased chief of the JCR in France.
+He has been confused with "Federico Chavez," also identified in mid-1977 as the Parisbased JCR European chief and the husband of Ana Maria Guevara.
+The individual(s) identified as Alvarez and/or Chavez has/have maintained close contact with the Cubans.